Q&A

 One of the contributing factors is a high-pressure ridge sitting over the West Coast.
 That weather pattern is contributing to the dry weather we’ve been experiencing in Minnesota.
 “It’s the same basic weather pattern that’s causing our drought,” Blumenfeld said.

-READ ALSO: What is a female gentleman called?
+READ ALSO: What amount of money is considered a fortune?

 How often does drought occur in Minnesota?